-- Readings: Descartes, Meditations, Letter of Dedication and Preamble - Study Questions: - 1.
+- Readings: Descartes, Meditations, Letter of Dedication, Preamble, and Meditation 1 - Study Questions: - 1.
 What are Descartes' main aims in the Meditations? - 2.
 What does it mean that Descartes is foundationalist? - 3.
-What kind of reasoning does Descartes think is able to lead us to the truth?
+What kind of reasoning does Descartes think is able to lead us to the truth? - 4.
+Explain how Descartes justifies that he rejects as false "all the opinions which [he] had formerly accepted" (my emphasis) even if he does not know for sure that these opinions are all false.
+To what aim does Descartes decide to reject all his beliefs as false?